-Source: 2004 PRC Quality of Life Survey, Professional Research Consultants [Item 90]
+Source: 2004 PRC Quality of Life Survey, Professional Research Consultants [Item 90] Note: Asked of all respondents.

-Viewed demographically, Broward County adults least likely to report that they would employ or recommend a person who has been treated for mental illness include Black respondents and adults aged 65 and older.
+Viewed demographically, South Broward County adults least likely to report that they would employ or recommend a person who has been treated for mental illness include Blacks, Hispanics, adults aged 65 and older, and those living at or near poverty.

-Source: 2004 PRC Quality of Life Survey, Professional Research Consultants [Item 90]
+Source: PRC Quality of Life Surveys, Professional Research Consultants [Item 90]

-s: 1.
-Demographic breakouts are among findings in Broward County in 2004.
+1. Demographic breakouts are among findings in South Broward County in 2004.